 11.0 SAFETY RESPONSIBILITIES

-The County, as the contract operator of Link service, is primarily responsible to operate Link light rail service in a safe and efficient manner in accordance with the terms of this Agreement.
+The County, as the contract operator of Link service, is primarily responsible to operate Link service in a safe and efficient manner in accordance with the terms of this Agreement.

 11.1 Incident Notification, Investigation and Reporting

 11.1.1 The County is responsible for initial incident notification, investigation and reporting to Sound Transit in accordance with Standard Operating Procedures.
 The County will maintain an incident notification, investigation, and reporting standard operating procedure which Sound Transit will review and approve.
 Both Parties must adhere to the procedures.
-The County will investigate Link-related incidents that (i) appear to meet the regulatory thresholds for investigation and (ii) that are alleged to have occurred in or on Link service, right-of-way, or facilities.
+The County will investigate Link-related incidents that (i) appear to meet the regulatory thresholds for investigation and (ii) that are alleged to have occurred in or on Link service, right-of-way or facilities.
 Sound Transit has the right to conduct additional investigations of incidents.
 Sound Transit will inform the County if a federal or State Safety Oversight agency has assumed this responsibility.
 The County will provide qualified personnel to lead the investigations and maintain appropriate documentation.

 11.1.2 The County will provide preliminary incident investigation reports to the Sound Transit Safety and Quality Management Department (STSQM) and Sound Transit Director of Light Rail within two business days.
 The STSQM will provide the preliminary report to regulatory agencies and other internal and external stakeholders.